 The bill S. 196 seeks to amend the South Carolina Code of Laws by introducing new regulations for insurance adjusters through the addition of Chapters 91 and 92 to Title 38.
-These chapters will establish licensure requirements, exemptions, and standards of conduct for adjusters, including the necessity for individuals and business entities to be licensed, with specific exemptions for certain roles such as attorneys.
-The bill mandates that applicants demonstrate good moral character, pass a written examination, and complete continuing education courses to maintain their licenses.
-It also grants the director of insurance the authority to contract with external entities for administrative functions related to licensing and sets forth the fees associated with obtaining and renewing adjuster licenses.
-Additionally, the bill includes provisions for the repeal of existing Chapters 47 and 48 of Title 38, which are likely outdated.
+These chapters will establish licensure requirements, exemptions, and standards of conduct for adjusters, including public adjusters.
+Key provisions include the requirement for individuals and business entities to be licensed, with specific exemptions for attorneys and certain insurer employees.
+Applicants must demonstrate good moral character, pass a written examination, and undergo background checks.
+Continuing education is mandated, particularly for those handling workers' compensation claims, and the director of insurance is authorized to contract with external entities for administrative functions related to licensing.
+The bill also repeals existing Chapters 47 and 48 of Title 38.

 04/16/2025: 38-1-20